hakyim/TO-DELETE-PrediXcan/Software/README.md

 1. pred_exp: predicted transcriptome from previous run of PrediXcan.
 Default value: 'output/predicted_expression.txt'.
 2. pheno: phenotype file.
 No default value.
 See below for file format.
 3. filter: filter file to specify which rows to include in test and a number to filter on.
 Optional.
 See below for details.
 4. linear or logistic: specify one of these to perform a linear or logistic regression between the expression levels of each gene and phenotype.
-Default is logistic.
+Default is linear.
 5. output_dir: path to the desired output directory.
 Default value: 'output'

 This will produce a file in the specified output directory called `association.txt`, with summary statistics on the association between each gene and the phenotype.